 Curriculum for Excellence

-Resources to help with Religious and Moral Education in Curriculum for Excellence
+Resources for Religious and Moral Education in the Curriculum for Excellence

 Ten Must Know Bible Stories

 Ten Bible Stories is a Scottish project which aims to encourage and inspire teachers and chaplains to explore Bible stories, and use them to embed RME across the curriculum.

 The website has downloadable session outlines (with learning intentions) that can be mixed and matched to suit your children and setting.
 Complete resources needed for the sessions are included and also an array of photos demonstrating the sessions in action.